pangeo-forge/pangeo-forge-orchestrator/docs/development_guide.md

 > **Note**: You may be wondering, if this is a `local` deployment, why do I need a _real_ GitHub App at all?
 > Shouldn't the `local` deployment run entirely _locally_ on my own machine?
 This a good question.
 The answer is
-> that while the `pangeo-forge-orchestrator` instance will run locally, the easiest and most reliable way to
+> that while the `pangeo-forge-orchestrator` FastAPI instance will run locally, the easiest and most reliable
-> generate webhook inputs for your local instance is to connect it (via a "tunnel" or proxy) to a
+> way to generate webhook inputs for your local instance is to connect it (via a "tunnel" or proxy) to a
 > corresponding _real_ GitHub App.
 Without doing this, we must generate mock payloads ourselves, which is a
 > time-consuming and potentially error-prone process (insofar as our mock payloads may not perfectly match
 > those delivered by a real GitHub event).
 Ultimately, all features of the `pangeo-forge-orchestrator` app